tomhealy1/project/README.md

     <p>-How accurate is the model?</p>

 ## <h3>2.
 Business Understanding</h3>
 As mentioned earlier, the overall "business problem" is to research, analyse and summarise the data.
-In industry, this could be any data related task such as understand or predict churn in our workforce.
+In industry, this could be any data related task such as understand or predict churn in our workforce or customers.
 As the business problem here is pretty well defined we can move on to the next stage.

 ## <h3>3.
 Data Understanding</h3>
 At this stage we are gathering the data, doing some exploratory analysis: